 How do I apply for On-Campus Interviews?

-All job listings are available on the AJMLS Symplicity site.
-Students may access Symplicity here.
+All job listings are available on the AJMLS 12Twenty site.
+Students may access 12Twenty here.
 Your Username is your AJMLS email address: Username@johnmarshall.edu Password: Password.
-If you have forgotten your password, you may request to have it reset by clicking the “Forgot Password” link located on the Symplicity homepage.
+If you have forgotten your password, you may request to have it reset by clicking the “Forgot Password” link located on the 12Twenty homepage.

 What are Resume Forwards/Collects?

-Resume Forwards are opportunities for students to submit their resumes online through Symplicity for employment opportunities that are posted on this website.
-The Career Development Office will collect resumes that are submitted for each posted employment opportunity and forward them to the employer.
+Resume Forwards are opportunities for students to submit their resumes online through 12Twenty for employment opportunities that are posted on this website.
+The Office of Career Services and Professional Development (OCSPD) will collect resumes that are submitted for each posted employment opportunity and forward them to the employer.
 The employer will then reach out to the students directly to set up interviews off campus.
-The Career Development Office will post all employment opportunities on Symplicity and collect and forward resumes that are submitted to Symplicity.
-To participate in Resume Forwards, you must first check the Symplicity job posting website for Resume Forwarding/Collect opportunities, and submit your resume through the website.
+The Office of Career Services and Professional Development will post all employment opportunities on 12Twenty and collect and forward resumes that are submitted to 12Twenty.
+To participate in Resume Forwards, you must first check the 12Twenty job posting website for Resume Forwarding/Collect opportunities, and submit your resume through the website.

 How do I get my resume reviewed?

-To get your resume reviewed, please email your resume to your Career Counselor.
-Career Counselors review resumes on a first come, first served basis.
-The turnaround time for a resume review depends on the time of year and what is going on in the Career Development Office, like a job fair or an impending on-campus interview deadline.
+To get your resume reviewed, please upload your resume to 12Twenty.
+Resumes are reviewed by the Career Services team on a first-come, first-served basis.
+The turnaround time for a resume review depends on the time of year and the events, programs, and reporting being facilitated by the Career Services team.
 We highly recommend that you not submit your resume for review at the last minute.

 How do I set up an appointment to discuss career opportunities?

-The Career Development Office is available weekdays, Monday through Friday, from 9:00 a.m. to 6:00 p.m. to discuss career opportunities and tools to assist you in realizing your career goals.
-While walk-ins are welcome, it is preferred that you set up an appointment with your Career Counselor so that you will be afforded the time and uninterrupted attention you need to discuss your career goals.
-To set up an appointment, please call the Career Development Office at (678) 916-2610.
+The Career Services team is available weekdays, Monday through Friday, from 9:00 a.m. to 6:00 p.m. to discuss career opportunities and tools to assist you in realizing your career goals.
+While walk-ins are welcome, it is preferred that you set up an appointment so that you will be afforded the time and uninterrupted attention you need to discuss your career goals.
+To set up an appointment, please call the Career Services team at (678) 916-2610.

 How do I find out who my Career Counselor is?